Nusa Penida: How to Get There, What to See & a 1–2 Day Itinerary

 Snorkeling and Diving with Mantas

-Nusa Penida is one of Bali's best places underwater: the island lies within the Coral Triangle and is washed by cold, plankton-rich currents, which is exactly why large pelagic fish gather here.
+Nusa Penida is one of Bali's best places for snorkeling and diving: the island lies within the Coral Triangle and is washed by cold, plankton-rich currents that draw giant mantas and other large pelagic fish.

-• Manta Point — off the southwest coast there are cleaning stations where reef mantas appear year-round; you can snorkel right alongside rays several metres across.
+Manta Point — off the southwest coast reef mantas gather at cleaning stations year-round; you can snorkel right alongside rays several metres across.

 • Crystal Bay — the top spot to meet the oceanic sunfish (mola mola).
 These huge deep-water fish rise toward the reefs in the cold season, roughly from July to October.